Volume 1 Number 1

 SWAY I: The State of Youth in northern Uganda (2007) SWAY II: The State of Female Youth in Northern Uganda (2008) A Way Forward for Assisting Women and Girls in Northern Uganda (2008) Making reintegration work for youth in northern Uganda (2007) The psychosocial resilience of war-affected men (2006)

-Page 27
+Page 27 |

-A student nurse’s reflection on how to prepare and get the most out of your placement – Katrina Sealey
+A student nurse’s reflection on how to prepare and get the most out of your placement – Katrina Sealey |

 As a third year student about to embark on my last placement before I qualify, I have been reflecting on my past placement experiences.
 My placements have been invaluable learning experiences which have taught me skills I could not have learnt through academic study alone.
 Placement is not a classroom, and as such I have found that a different frame of mind is required.
 If you want to make the most of your time on placement, I have found maintaining a proactive attitude is key.
-Reflecting on different aspects of undertaking a clinical placement, I would like to offer several points of thought and although they are fairly general, you should always follow the guidelines and requirements set out by your own university.
+Reflecting on different aspects of undertaking a clinical placement, I would like to offer several points of thought and although they are fairly general, you should always follow the guidelines and requirements set out by your own university. |

-Have a plan It is always an advantage to enter any clinical placement with some kind of idea of what image519you want to achieve during the placement.
+Have a plan It is always an advantage to enter any clinical placement with some kind of idea of what you want to achieve during the placement.
 Entering the placement prepared involves you as the student going through your placement assessment book which contains the competencies and assessments that need to be achieved or completed.
 In doing this before your first day will allow you to be prepared about what it is you need to achieve and may offer you an opportunity to plan how these competencies might even be achieved.
 It is vital that you enquire about the clinical placement before you are due to arrive.
 This may involve a phone call to the ward or the using the internet to find out what sort of patients, conditions and treatments you are likely to come across.
 It is with this knowledge that you may consider any personal objectives you have for the placement experience.
 Your mentor is there to guide and support you, but they will not to tell you what you need to complete, this is your responsibility.
 The more organised and motivated you are, the easier it will be to achieve your objectives.

 Be creative to meet your objectives By the end of your degree course you will have accumulated many signatures in your placement assessment book however, there are always some competencies that are more difficult to get signed off.
 For this reason it is important that you make use of opportunities as they arise within each clinical placement and be flexible enough to ensure that you make the most of your experience.
 Make sure you volunteer for jobs and help where you can and be a team player.
 This will encourage the team of staff within the clinical placement to help you ensure you make the most of your experience.